ThomDietrich/SenseoWifi/README.md

    You were successful when the monitoring terminal shows the SenseoWifi firmware version.
    For initial hardware testing see below

-5. Use a smartphone to connect to the provided Wifi, you will be redirected to a configuration web interface
+5. Use a smartphone to connect to the provided Wifi, you will be redirected to a configuration web frontend
 6. Provide your Wifi, MQTT, and other settings (we recommend the default homie base topic)
 7. Use an MQTT client to inspect messages sent to the MQTT broker.
   You were successful when the message "senseo-wifi" is published to the topic `homie/senseo-wifi/machine/$name`
-8. Disconnect the USB cable and connect the Senseo machine to power.
+8. Disconnect the USB cable, close the Senseo housing, and connect the Senseo machine to AC power.
   The machine should once again start communicating via MQTT

 **For Hardware testing:** A special piece of code is provided to test that your fresh hardware modifications are working.
 Enable `testIO()` in `SenseoWifi.cpp` and check `testIO.cpp` for details.

+**Configuration mode:** The configuration web frontend is only available when in configuration mode, i.e. when not yet configured.
+Press the configuration reset button previously mounted in the base of the machine for 5 seconds to resets the firmware configuration.
+The machine switches in configuration mode and provides a Wifi accesspoint, which upon connection once again presents the configuration web frontend.
+Follow these instructions if you ever loose connection, or want to change your Wifi or MQTT settings.

 ## Usage